Building Maintenance Costs: Key Formulas to Master Your Budget

 Industries: Hospitals, clinics, medical facilities, nursing homes

-This sector is obligated to meet stringent health regulations by performing regular facility maintenance, involving:
+This sector is obligated to meet stringent health regulations by performing regular maintenance, involving:

 • Medical equipment maintenance